Brite Advisors Pty Ltd

 The Receivers have engaged appropriate international tax and legal advisers, to advise on the potential taxation consequences of the proposed distribution including engaging with the Australian Taxation Office and intend to seek directions from the Court as and when required.

-27. Distribution Methodology Application
+26. Distribution Methodology Application

-Pursuant to the December 2024 Orders, at the time the Distribution Methodology Application is published, the Receivers will provide notice that any Corporate Trustee, Beneficiary or other person asserting an interest in the Trust Assets may apply to the Court in these proceedings for leave to be heard as an interested party on the Distribution Methodology Application.
+At the time the Distribution Methodology Application is published, the Receivers will provide notice that any Corporate Trustee, Beneficiary or other person asserting an interest in the Trust Assets may apply to the Court in these proceedings for leave to be heard as an interested party on the Distribution Methodology Application.

-28. Access to Company Books and Records
+27. Access to Company Books and Records

 The books and records of Brite Advisors do not accurately record the account position of individual Beneficiaries, and the Receivers do not currently have access to all the systems required to commence the process of verification of Beneficiaries' entitlements.